cartelgame/cartel/README.md

 # cartel

-test commit 8 almost there...
+test commit 9 or not